eth-sri/zkay/README.md

 (base) root@ae09e165bd19:/bpl-implementation_host$ make test
 ```

+If all tests pass, your BPL installation is likely set up correctly.

 ## Type-Check Contracts

 To type-check a BPL file `test.bpl` in `/path/to/contract` without compiling it, run: